GladiaThor/Corporate-Assignemnet-Survival-Tools/README.md

-# Corporate Assignemnet Survial Tools
+# Corporate Assignemnet Survival Tools
 Set of tools to help developers survive corporate IT policie.

 # Java dev env for windows